Russell Hoult

-Russell Hoult (born 22 November 1972) is an English football coach and former professional footballer who played as a goalkeeper.
+Russell Hoult (born 22 November 1972) is an English football coach and former professional player who played as a goalkeeper.

 He notably spent time playing in the Premier League and played for Leicester City, Derby County and West Bromwich Albion.
 He also played in the Football League for Lincoln City, Blackpool, Bolton Wanderers, Portsmouth, Nottingham Forest, Stoke City, Notts County, Darlington and Hereford United.

 Following the end of his playing career, Hoult moved into coaching and has worked for Hereford United as a goalkeeping coach, before a spell as club president and manager of Thringstone Miners Welfare.

 Playing career

 Hoult began his career at Leicester City, where he was usually a reserve.
 During his time at the club he was sent on loan to Lincoln City twice, Kettering Town, Blackpool, where he did not make a first team appearance, Cheltenham Town, when they were playing non-league football, and Bolton Wanderers.

 He signed for Derby County in the summer of 1995, joining for a fee of £200,000.
 He went on to help them win promotion to the Premiership in 1996.
 Hoult remained with the club until January 2000, when he was loaned to Portsmouth.
 This transfer was made permanent two months later and he remained with the club until the following January, when he left to join West Bromwich Albion for £450,000.

 Hoult played a key role in helping West Brom win promotion to the Premiership in 2001–02, keeping a club record number of clean sheets and being named in the PFA Division One team of the year.
 On 15 September 2001, in a game against Watford, he saved a last minute Marcus Gayle penalty to preserve West Brom's 2–1 lead.
 He was a regular for Albion in the Premiership and was watched by England manager Sven-Göran Eriksson, but never made it into the national squad.
 A highlight of Hoult's 2002–03 season was saving a Dion Dublin penalty to help his side secure a 0–0 draw away at Aston Villa.
 Following Albion's relegation, Hoult remained a fixture in the side for the following season, as the club were promoted to the Premiership at the first attempt.
 In 2004, he was named as one of West Bromwich Albion's 16 greatest players, in a poll organised as part of the club's 125th anniversary celebrations.
 He played for the majority of the 2004–05 season, as West Bromwich Albion escaped relegation.
 However, after being a regular in goal for West Brom for several seasons, Hoult lost his place at the start of the 2005–06 season due to a groin injury.
 Second choice to Chris Kirkland, who manager Bryan Robson had signed on a 12-month loan from Liverpool, Hoult was loaned to Nottingham Forest in September 2005.
 However, he was recalled during his second month with the club after Kirkland sustained a rib injury.